spidermonkey356/Adidas-ZX-Card/3d-card-effect-master 2/README.md

 ## Things put into practice writing code

-- I became at understanding the Z-index.
+- I became better at understanding the Z-index.

 - I used CSS Flexbox for alignment.